lsseong/tutorial_ethereum/README.md

 https://bitfalls.com/2018/02/12/explaining-ethereum-tools-geth-mist/

-Parity is another implementation of an Ethereum node: https://parity.io/
+Parity is another implementation of an Ethereum node using Rust language: https://parity.io/

 ### QuikNode
 Installing a full node (Geth or Parity) takes days and plenty space to download the full chain and a bit of processing (cpu) power to keep it in sync with the global network and allow it to do its duties.

 There is, however, a solution: QuikNode.
-One can go to QuikNode.io, spin up a private Ethereum node, and use it with MEW — all in under 10 minutes (more like 5).
-Basically it is a private node hosted on their infrastructure.
+One can go to QuikNode.io, spin up a private Ethereum node (hosted on their infrastructure), and use it with MyEtherWallet (MEW), all in under 10 minutes (more like 5).

 https://quiknode.io/faq

 ### Create an account and the keystore file
-https://medium.com/@julien.maffre/what-is-an-ethereum-keystore-file-86c8c5917b97
+There are two account types:
+ - Normal account (external own account)
+ - Contract account

+Normal account (or wallet) is created with the generation of private/public keys.
+The public key is used to generate address.
+Private key is secured using a passphrase that user provides, and is stored in a keystore file: https://medium.com/@julien.maffre/what-is-an-ethereum-keystore-file-86c8c5917b97

 ### Wallet - a smart contract, DApp
 dApp is a blockchain enabled website or portal, and smart contract connects dApp with blockchain

 With official Ethereum Wallet (EW) you are running a full node, downloading blockchain and syncing it.
 With myetherwallet (MEW) there is no such need, it's just a wallet and interface to the blockchain.